forum One More War (Mature, One-on-One, Closed)

 The group walked into the town square, nearing the large group near the cathedral.
 De Tearion didn’t dare jump down into the area to follow them, particularly with the lanterns hanging about with a familiar magical blue fire in them.

 He considered the bits of information he had heard.
-From the demeanors of the three he had been following, something was wrong.
+From the demeanors of the three he had been following, something was right.
 What was the Elven Monarchy?
 Was this King Balathiel the leader of it?
 And what trouble were humans brewing?
 War?

 He glanced around for E’si, hoping he wouldn’t cause trouble.
 That was the last thing the two of them needed at the moment.